We spend a lot of time talking about how much life insurance you need.

 Let’s say you have one daughter who is 16 and is planning on going away to college in two years.
 If something were to happen to your stay-at-home spouse (heaven forbid), you’d need someone to take care of her for these two years while you are at work.

 Let’s say you calculate the cost of that care to be $45,000 a year.
 So, at this time, you need $90,000 in coverage on your stay-at-home spouse.

 As it turned out, our situation changed dramatically.
-We were blessed with another child so our life insurance needs increased and we bought more.
-This is why it’s a very good idea to revisit this issue every few years.
+We were blessed with another child, so our life insurance needs increased, and we bought more.
+This is why it’s an excellent idea to revisit this issue every few years.